Excel VBA LCase Function

 Based on your cells you can increase the limit of the loop from 8 to whatever the last row number of your data.

 This has been a guide to VBA LCase.
-Here we discussed how to use Excel VBA Lowercase with the help of practical examples and downloadable excel template.
+Here we discussed how to use Excel VBA LCase function to convert the text into lowercase with the help of practical examples and downloadable excel template.
 Below are some useful articles related to VBA –